mehmetoguzderin/webgpu-20200828-simdgroup/README.md

 ## Comparison

-Data built on the samples shows that SIMD is at least 2x **faster** than other methods.
+Data built on the samples shows that SIMD executes at least 2x **faster** than other methods in this case.
+But it is important to note that **atomics _do not support_ floating-point operations**, numerical loss happens with them.

 ![](./docs/webgpu-20200910-simdgroup.png)